My complete guide to Prague’s 4 Botanical Gardens – Opening Times, Tickets & Directions

-Over the years I’ve visited all of the botanical gardens many times, but I keep coming back to the Charles University garden regularly, mainly because it’s close to the centre and because they put on regular exhibitions thought the year.
+Over the years I’ve visited all of the botanical gardens many times, but I keep coming back to the Charles University garden regularly, mainly because it’s close to the centre and because they put on regular exhibitions throughout the year.

 - Best botanical garden for facilities – Troja

-- Best to visit in winter – Fata Morgana Greenhouse
+- Best to visit in winter – Fata Morgana Greenhouse (Troja)

 - Best for (flat level) walks – Pruhonice